 Hey Everyone!
 I’m a U2 Physics major and I’m minoring in German Language.
 I’m also taking mandarin courses on the side because why not?
 And before you ask, yes, I mix up my words all the time.
 I love otters, caramel, video games, Avatar: The Last Airbender, dabbing (yes, I know it’s a dead meme, that’s why it’s so funny), and Betty White.
 Although physics is hard, I love it.
 I could use a semester without weekly lab reports though...
 Also, I met some pretty rad people in the program (<3) and I’m really excited to be working with them for CUPC 2019!

 I started my undergraduate degree at McGill in the fall of 2016 after graduating from high school.
-Currently, I am a U2 student with a joint major in Atmospheric Science and Physics and a minor in Computer Science.
-Last summer I received a student research award at UOIT working with Professor Greg Lewis using the equations of motion to determine the shape of convection rolls in a stratified atmosphere.
-At the moment, my research interests are anything related to atmospheric physics, climate, or astrophysics.
-In my spare time, I enjoy doing yoga, playing my flute and violin, hiking, and taking trains everywhere I can (since trains are the most superior mode of transportation!!).
+Currently, I am a U3 (fourth year) student with a joint major in Atmospheric Science and Physics and a minor in Computer Science.
+My research interests are anything related to atmospheric physics, climate science, or meteorology.
+In my spare time I enjoy doing yoga, playing my flute and violin, hiking, baking, and taking trains everywhere I can (since trains are the most superior mode of transportation!!).

-Hey guys!
-This is my first year at McGill (U1) doing a joint major is physiology and physics.
+After finishing off a summer of biophysics and clinical research, I’ll be starting my second year at McGill (U2) majoring in physiology & physics.
 I hope my interest in life-sciences and physics will bring me to a future career in biomedical physics.
-I’m beyond passionate to research innovative ways to better human health care with my love for physics!
-Cannot wait to see all the amazing research that has been done by physics undergraduate students all over Canada!
+But who knows where life will take me.
+I cannot wait to see all the amazing research that has been done by physics undergrads from all over Canada!
 I’ve lived in Montreal my entire life, and my love for this city is unmatched.
 I’m so excited for CUPC to be hosted in this gorgeous metropolis that I get to call home.
 P.S.
-One great thing about Montreal is the FOOD.
-So please, if you come to Montreal trying new places to eat is a MUST!!
+One great thing about Montreal in the FOOD.
+So please, if you come to Montreal trying new places to eat, it’s a MUST!!

-I am a U2 Honours Physics student at McGill University.
+I am a U3 Honours Physics student at McGill University.
 I am originally from Vietnam and came to Canada for the first time three years ago.
-I believe that Physics plays a pivotal role in every technological innovation, and I want to pursue a career in experimental Physics, ambitioning to make an impactful contribution to the advancement of science and technology.
+Believing that Physics plays a pivotal role in every technological innovation, I want to pursue a career in experimental Physics to make an impactful contribution to the advancement of science and technology.
 That being said, my research interests include, but are not limited to, Condensed Matter Physics, Material Sciences and Applied Physics in Medicine.
 I joined the CUPC 2019 planning committee with a mission to disseminate the knowledge of physics across Canada and make cutting-edge discovery accessible to all my peers.
 For such reasons, I am joyful to see everyone here in Montreal for CUPC 2019 and wish you all the best of luck in pursuing your research and career later on.